 The works are painted in a naive folk-art style and again, the changes in fashion and taste over centuries are reflected here too.
 In the old days it was primarily oil paintings.
 Around the turn of the century, it was watercolours.
 There was a brief flirtation with montages in the 70s.
 And the next time I visit I wouldn’t be surprised to see a hologram, or a video installation at the very least.

 The one thing all the paintings have in common, usually in the top right hand corner, is Mary of Montenero herself, gazing down with an enigmatic smile and a protective gaze.

 And doubtlessly wondering why the f*ck the Livornese are so goddamn accident prone.

 Start the journey now

-Here’s some great news.
-Vroom By The Sea is available as an eBook on Amazon right now.
-You’re just a click or two away from the tutti-fruiti good times of riding a bright orange Vespa through the sunny parts of Italy.
+Here’s some great news!
+Vroom With A View is available as an eBook on Amazon right now.
+You’re just a click or two away from riding through the sepia-hued tones of Tuscany with Sophia.
 Ciao bella!